vincentdephily/threadgroup/README.md

 # See also

-If `ThreadGroup` isn't what you needed after all and can't be improved to suit your needs, have a look at these other crates.
+If `ThreadGroup` isn't what you needed after all and can't be improved to suit your needs, have a look at these other crates :

 * [Thread_tryjoin](https://crates.io/crates/thread_tryjoin) gives the same benefit as `ThreadGroup.join_timeout()` with an API that is closer to `std`'s.
 But it depends on a Linux-only